SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "What are some ideas you think you could contribute?"
 Rainbow asked.

 Pinkie sits there in thought for a bit, before saying, "I'm good at singing and baking sweets.
-Maybe I could make our desert."
+Maybe I could make our dessert."

 "That's good," Rainbow said.